How To Look At A House

 Here’s an example below of what happens when you have a long vertical dryer vent, without sufficient blower air velocity, terminating on a steep roof that is difficult to access for cleaning.

-Also, see our blog posts Why does venting a clothes dryer into a garage, attic, or crawl space cause problems? and Why is it bad to have a clothes dryer vent near an air conditioning condenser (outdoor unit)?
+Also, see our blog posts Why does venting a clothes dryer into a garage, attic, or crawl space cause problems? and What is code for dryer vents? and Can you vent a clothes dryer through the soffit? and Why is it bad to have a clothes dryer vent near an air conditioning condenser (outdoor unit)? and Frequently Asked Questions (FAQ) about Laundry Areas.

 of Blog Posts